ISS Transit

 - -o <Output Prediction File>

-All three switches must be supplied at the command line.
-The
+The first three switches must be supplied at the command line.

 Prediction Directory must already exist (i.e., have been created by